mohamedyd/awesome_resources/README.md

 * [Ultimate MLOps Learning Roadmap with Free Learning Resources In 2023](https://pub.towardsai.net/ultimate-mlops-learning-roadmap-with-free-learning-resources-in-2023-3ba7664cb1e9): A comprehensive guide to learning about MLOps, including the key concepts and skills that you need to master.

+* [Launching Cookiecutter-MLOps](https://dagshub.com/blog/cookiecutter-mlops-a-production-focused-project-template/): An open-source project scaffolding for machine learning and #MLOps, built on top of Cookiecutter Data Science, and inspired by Shreya Shankar’s amazing tweetstorm.

+* [End to End Machine Learning Pipeline With MLOps Tools (MLFlow+DVC+Flask+Heroku+EvidentlyAI+Github Actions)](https://medium.com/@shanakachathuranga/end-to-end-machine-learning-pipeline-with-mlops-tools-mlflow-dvc-flask-heroku-evidentlyai-github-c38b5233778c): This article will show you how to automate the entire machine learning lifecycle with the MLOps tools.

 ## Courses

 * [Machine Learning Engineering for Production (MLOps), Andrew Ng, Youtube](https://www.youtube.com/playlist?list=PLkDaE6sCZn6GMoA0wbpJLi3t34Gd8l0aK): Through this course, you will learn about the ML lifecycle and how to deploy ML models.

 # Python